ChurchCRM/CRM/docs/user-guide/Administration.md

 The default password is specified in the General Settings, available from the Admin menu.
 The default password is about a third of the way down this page.

-##Database Structure

-It is helpful to understand the underlying database structure of ChurchInfo, so that you can create custom reports and queries using the data.